The 7 Best Nail Hole Fillers for MDF and Wood Trim

 What are the Different Types of Nail Hole Wood Fillers?

-With this information in mind, let’s now take a more in-depth look at some specific types of wood fillers so that you can get a better idea of which type will work for you.
+With this information in mind, let’s now take a more in-depth look at some specific types of wood fillers so that you can get a better idea of which type will work for your project.

 Wood Filler vs. Wood Putty: Which is Better for Nail Holes?